 Partner in product development

-With Vink System Design & Analysis I (Jaap Vink) provide engineering services to companies.
-I specialize in precision mechanics and am an experienced and result-oriented partner in the development of complex opto-mechanical and mechatronic systems where high accuracy is required.
+With Vink System Design & Analysis I (Jaap Vink) offer engineering services to companies.
+Specialized in precision mechanics, I am an experienced and result-oriented partner in the development of complex opto-mechanical and mechatronic systems where high accuracy is required.

-To perform regular or specialist mechanical calculations and analyes, I have developed a toolkit with software programs and a spreadsheet.
-You can download and use these.
+To perform regular or special mechanical calculations and analyses, I have developed a toolkit of software programs and a spreadsheet.
+You can download and use it.

 Spreadsheet Tolerance analysis

 TolStackUp is a tolerance analysis spreadsheet (template) created in Microsoft Excel.
-It is designed to analyze and manage the impact of dimensional deviations of parts in an assembly.
+It is designed to analyze and manage the effects of dimensional deviations of parts in an assembly.

 Calculate Beam Deflection Pro

-FlexBeam Pro is a user-friendly calculator for the deflection and buckling of beams.
-After filling in the data, FlexBeam Pro makes the necessary calculations.
+FlexBeam Pro is an easy-to-use beam deflection and buckling calculator.
+After entering the data, FlexBeam Pro performs all necessary calculations.

 Calculate Beam Deflection Lite

-Do you want to try FlexBeam first or do you not need the more extensive functionality of FlexBeam Pro?
-Then download the free version FlexBeam Lite.
+Do you want to try FlexBeam first or do you not need the more extended functionality of FlexBeam Pro?
+Then download the free FlexBeam Lite version.

 Calculate Hertz Contacts

 With HertzWin you can quickly calculate point and line contacts.
-The practical, free program automatically performs all Hertzian contact calculations.
+This handy, free program automatically performs all Hertzian contact calculations.

 Testimonials